awaisdevops/linux/ownership-and-permissions/chattr/README.md

-# Guide to `chattr` Command and ACLs (Advanced Permissions)
+# Guide to `chattr` Command - File/Directory Attributes

-This guide explains how to use the `chattr` command to manage file and directory attributes, as well as how to use Access Control Lists (ACLs) for advanced permission management in Linux.

-## File/Directory Attributes: `chattr` Command

-The `chattr` command allows us to change file and directory attributes.
-It is maintained by the Linux kernel and provides a way to modify file behaviors that go beyond traditional file permissions.
+The `chattr` command allows you to change file or directory attributes in Linux.
+It is maintained by the kernel and provides ways to modify the behavior of files or directories, offering features beyond traditional permissions.

-### 1. **Make a File/Directory Immutable (Prevent Deletion by Root)**
+## 1. Immutable Attribute (Prevent Deletion by Root)

-You can make a file or directory immutable, meaning it cannot be deleted or modified, even by the root user.
+To prevent a file or directory from being deleted, even by the root user, you can make it immutable.

+### Command to make a file or directory immutable:

 ```bash
 chattr +i <file-name>
 chattr +i hh
 ```

-- `+i` means **immutable**: The file cannot be modified or deleted.
-- If the file/directory doesn't have write (`w`) permission, it cannot be deleted.
+- `+i` means **immutable**, making the file or directory unchangeable.
+If the file or directory doesn't have write (`w`) permission, it cannot be deleted.

-To remove the immutable attribute:
+### Command to remove the immutable attribute:

 ```bash
 chattr -i <file-name>
 ```

-To check the attributes of a file:
+### Command to check file or directory attributes:

 ```bash
 lsattr hh
 ```

-**Example output:**
+**Example Output:**

 ```bash
 --i--------e- hh